FEES AND PAYMENT OPTIONS

 I DO NOT HAVE PRIVATE HEALTH INSURANCE

 If you do not have private health insurance, you can still choose to be treated in a private hospital, by self-funding your medical care.
 If you choose to self-fund your care, you will not be eligible for any rebate of your hospital fees.
 You may be eligible for a Medicare rebate for some your surgeon’s fees, surgical assistant fees and anaesthetist’s fees.
 Your doctor’s personal secretary will compile a quote for the anticipated fees for your surgeon, surgical assistant, hospital, and any specific equipment required.
 It will take several days to arrange a quote when you are self-funding your care, as we need to liaise with the hospital administration.

-We ask you to settle your account in full on the day of the consultation or procedure.
-We accept cash, personal and bank cheques, and EFTPOS (Debit cards, Mastercard, VISA).
+We ask you to settle your account in full on the day of the consultation or procedure (conditions may apply).
+We accept cash (Wickham Terrace location only), personal and bank cheques, and EFTPOS (Debit cards, Mastercard, VISA).
 We do not accept American Express cards.

 For consultations and minor procedures in our offices, we can lodge a Medicare claim for you online, so that the Medicare rebate is automatically sent to your nominated bank account or mailed to you by cheque.